dmj-xxx/hoMEOWner/README.md

 # hoMEOWner
+First VR project
+Studentgroup project

-First VR project; collaboration with LRZ
+Collaboration with LRZ
+working for their CAVE